 For Traditional Community Solar blocks that open after the approval of this 2022 Long-Term Plan, Section 1-75(c)(1)(K)(iii)(1) specifies that "the Agency shall select projects on a first-come, first-serve basis, however the Agency may suggest additional methods to prioritize projects that are submitted at the same time."
-The Agency proposes that "submitted at the same time" be considered on a first day basis rather than the exact second (or nano-second) that a project application is submitted at program opening.
+The Agency proposes thatproposed, and the Commission affirmed, an approach whereby "submitted at the same time" be considered on a first day basis rather than the exact second (or nano-second) that a project application is submitted at program opening.
 This is intended to prevent an unfair advantage to entities that have a faster internet connection while maintaining the spirit of the law.